kasperisager/php-dockerized/README.md

-# Fig PHPStack
+# PHPStack

-Fig PHPStack gives you everything you need for developing PHP applications locally.
+PHPStack gives you everything you need for developing PHP applications locally.
 The idea came from the need of having an OS-agnostic and virtualized alternative to the great [MNPP](http://getmnpp.org/) stack as regular LAMP stacks quite simply can't keep up with the Nginx + PHP-FPM/HHVM combo in terms of performance.
 I hope you'll find it as useful an addition to your dev-arsenal as I've found it!

 ## What's inside